-In support of Nutrition and Hydration Week, we address how to maintain good nutrition and hydration as we age.
+In support of National Nutrition Month in March, and Nutrition and Hydration Week between March 15th and March 21st, we have created this guide on how to maintain good nutrition and hydration as we age.

 So, try to:

 Eat at least 5 portions of a variety of fruit and vegetables every day.
 To get the full benefit of the natural fibre in fruits, you should eat the whole fruit, not just the juice.
 You should also eat a variety of vegetables every day.